Go Back

 Notes

-Wine pairing.
-Malbec from Mendoza is the classic partner for chimichurri on steak.
+Wine pairing: Malbec from Mendoza is the classic partner for chimichurri on steak.
 The grape and the sauce come from the same culinary tradition.
 For fish with chimichurri, go to Albarino or Sancerre.
 Both have the acidity and minerality to match.
 Heavy, oaky wines fight with chimichurri.

-Prep ahead.
-Chimichurri is better after a twenty to thirty minute rest.
+Prep ahead: Chimichurri is better after a twenty to thirty minute rest.
 Make it up to two days ahead, store in an airtight container, and press a thin layer of olive oil against the surface before sealing.
 Pull it out of the refrigerator thirty minutes before serving.
 Do not freeze it.